Marklogic-retired/marklogic-data-hub/_pages/understanding/upgrading.md

 You should also update the DHF version in the `dependencies` section of any custom build.gradle files that depend on DHF.

+From 4.0.0 on, the gradle properties file must indicate the version of the project.
+This property is to tell DHF how to interpret the project structure so that we can support future upgrade paths more easily.
+So as a last step, include

+mlDHFVersion=4.0.0

 ### Upgrading Using QuickStart
 **NOTE**: Do not use QuickStart to upgrade DHF 3.0.0 to DHF 4.0.0 or DHF 4.0.1.